Sharing our guest bedroom mood board and plans, along with details on the furniture, rug, lighting and bedding we’ll be using in the space!

 You know what else wasn’t me in this room?
 This giant bookcase (shown below) I added to the space nearly four years ago.
 What?
 You don’t remember it?
 That’s probably because I’ve never shown it again.
 It’s absolutely beautiful and great quality.
 But, I have quickly learned over the years that shelves you add to your home just to add “stuff” is not for me.
 Not only am I not a great shelf stylist, I’m much too prone to just put stuff on it that I’ll deal with later.

 And yes – the bookcase is still in the room!
 I just never show it.
 But it’s time to free up that wall and either leave it blank or add something that is functional for our guests like a bench or very small desk.
 Here’s a wider shot of the piece in the room when I first revealed it.
-The orb chandelier was replaced a year or two back for this bead chandelier and it will be staying because I still love it!
+The wrought iron orb chandelier was replaced a year or two back for this bead chandelier and it will be staying because I still love it!

 So, as I mentioned above, when you’re making decisions around pieces that aren’t likely permanent, it starts a snowball effect.
 The nightstands I originally bought for the space are so cute and great with this furniture.
 But, with the new white bed, they are definitely way to cream-toned since they aren’t a true white.
 I ordered these raffia nightstands (currently 20% off!) and are some of the items I’m most excited about.
 I’ve loved this entire collection for years and I’d really love one of the coffee tables or console tables.
 But, the raffia does scare me a bit and I want to make sure it holds up before investing in a larger piece.